-A monthly program designed for students in Kindergarten through 12th Grade and their parents to learn about exciting ideas and developments presented by professors and prominent experts in many scientific fields... presented at Wayzata Central Middle School.
+A monthly program designed for students in kindergarten through 12th grade and their parents to learn about exciting ideas and developments presented by professors and prominent experts in many scientific fields presented at Central Middle School.
 All programs are always free and no registration is required.
-The main presentation begins at 7:00 p.m., and is generally followed by a "Teen Roundtable" where students can participate in an in-depth discussion and question/answer session with the speaker.
-All programs are recorded for playback on ED's TV and some may be viewed online .
+The main presentation begins at 7:00pm and is generally followed by a "Teen Roundtable" where students can participate in an in-depth discussion and question/answer session with the speaker.
+All programs are recorded for playback on ED's TV and some programs may be viewed online on the Young Scientist Roundtable webpages.

-Visit the Video Gallery to view short video clips of programs and a video of the program opening.
+Visit the Video Gallery to view short video clips of programs, a video of the program opening, and other videos of interest.

 DVD copies may also soon be available for viewing/checkout.